ved-sharma/SQL_BigQuery_Jupyter/README.md

 # Running SQL queries on BigQuery data

-We will be running SQL queries on BigQuery data from inside a Jupyter notebook.
+We will be running SQL queries on BigQuery data from a Jupyter notebook.

-[Connect Jupyter notebook to BigQuery API](https://github.com/ved-sharma/BigQuery_Jupyter_notebook_setup), if you have not done that already.
+First [Connect Jupyter notebook to BigQuery API](https://github.com/ved-sharma/BigQuery_Jupyter_notebook_setup), if you haven't already done that.

+I took Kaggle course - [Intro to SQL](https://www.kaggle.com/learn/intro-to-sql).
+Following example is one of the exercises in that course.

 [Stack Overflow](https://stackoverflow.com/) is a popular question and answer site for technical questions.
 Their data is publicly available through BigQuery API.